 While the use of technology as a learning tool holds much promise for our kids, the misuse of technology can have the opposite effect.
-Research clearly shows that too much ‘screen time’ is linked to a lack of school success – poor grades, lower reading scores, inattention, dulled thinking, and social problems.
-It is not hard to see how TV, video games, and internet activities might interfere with healthy eating and sleeping habits, and getting your homework done.
+Research clearly shows that too much ‘screen time’ is linked to a lack of school success.
+Namely, poor grades, lower reading scores, inattention, dulled thinking, and social problems.
+It is not hard to see how TV, video games, and internet activities might interfere.
+For example, with healthy eating, sleeping habits, and getting your homework done.

 Less well known is how ‘screen time’ can rob children of opportunities to develop essential learning skills.
-New research from the world of neuroscience shows that too much ‘screen time’ – versus not enough ‘face time’- is wiring children’s brains in ways that can make learning in the classroom, and getting along with teachers and other students more difficult.
+New research from the world of neuroscience shows alarming signals.
+Specifically, that too much ‘screen time’ – versus not enough ‘face time’- is wiring children’s brains.
+Namely, in ways that can make learning in the classroom, and getting along with teachers and other students more difficult.

 Measuring Screen Addiction

-Given the popularity of the Internet, detecting and diagnosing Internet addiction is often difficult as regular use of screens easily mask addictive behaviour, I had developed the Internet Addiction Diagnostic Questionnaire (IADQ) as a screening instrument utilized for diagnosis.
-The questionnaire is the only DSM-based criteria and widely used in the research:
+Given the popularity of the Internet, detecting and diagnosing Internet addiction is often difficult.
+After all, regular use of screens easily mask addictive behaviour.
+Hence, I developed the Internet Addiction Diagnostic Questionnaire (IADQ) as a screening instrument utilized for diagnosis.
+The questionnaire is the only DSM-based criteria and widely used in the research.

-- Do you feel preoccupied with the Internet (think about previous online activity or anticipate next online session)?
+- First, do you feel preoccupied with the Internet (think about previous online activity or anticipate next online session)?

-- Do you feel the need to use the Internet with increasing amounts of time in order to achieve satisfaction?
+- Second, do you feel the need to use the Internet with increasing amounts of time in order to achieve satisfaction?

-- Have you repeatedly made unsuccessful efforts to control, cut back, or stop Internet use?
+- Third, have you repeatedly made unsuccessful efforts to control, cut back, or stop Internet use?

-- Do you feel restless, moody, depressed, or irritable when attempting to cut down or stop Internet use?
+- Four, do you feel restless, moody, depressed, or irritable when attempting to cut down or stop Internet use?

-- Do you stay online longer than originally intended?
+- Five, do you stay online longer than originally intended?

-- Have you jeopardized or risked the loss of significant relationship, job, educational or career opportunity because of the Internet?
+- Six, dave you jeopardized or risked the loss of significant relationship, job, educational or career opportunity because of the Internet?

-- Have you lied to family members, therapist, or others to conceal the extent of involvement with the Internet?
+- Seven, have you lied to family members, therapist, or others to conceal the extent of involvement with the Internet?

-- Do you use the Internet as a way of escaping from problems or of relieving a dysphoric mood (e.g., feelings of helplessness, guilt, anxiety, depression)?
+- Eight, do you use the Internet as a way of escaping from problems or of relieving a dysphoric mood?
+For eample, feelings of helplessness, guilt, anxiety, depression?

 People are considered ‘dependent’ when endorsing five or more of the questions.
-Associated features also included ordinarily excessive Internet use, neglect of routine duties or life responsibilities, social isolation, and being secretive about online activities or a sudden demand for privacy when online.
+Associated features also include ordinarily excessive Internet use, neglect of routine duties or life responsibilities, social isolation.
+As well as being secretive about online activities or a sudden demand for privacy when online.
 Generally speaking, screen addiction focuses on the key criteria of preoccupation, consequences, lack of control, withdrawal.

 Problems with Too Much Screen Time

 Quite simply, children must pay attention to lessons, and keep focused to complete their work.
-When kids come to expect the level of excitement, stimulation, and instant rewards provided by fast-paced TV shows and video games, and from surfing the net, their brains are not ready for learning in the classroom.
+Kids come to expect the level of excitement, stimulation, and instant rewards.
+Especially, provided by fast-paced TV shows and video games, and from surfing the net.
+As a result, their brains are not ready for learning in the classroom.
 The danger is that kids expect to be entertained, which they will not be at school or in the workplace.